4site-interactive-studios/en-iframe-craftcms/README.md

 # EN iFrame Plugin for CraftCMS

+This plugin was created for adding a Custom Field to Craft CMS for loading in an Engaging Networks page.

+- ENGrid is required on the Client-Side - [Located Here](https://github.com/4site-interactive-studios/engrid)

 ## Installation

 Please clone this repository into a directory next to your Craft CMS installation and modify `composer.json` to include the following lines: